Thank you for your interest in umpiring with NOLL/SOLL!

 Q: I have a question about a rule or a situation that came up in a game.
 Whom can I contact?

 A: First, look at the Little League rule book.
 You can also contact the Umpire Coordinator at the level of play to which the question relates or the Chief Umpire.
-Our Google Groups discussion forum is also an excellent place to post questions and comments about rules and situations.
 NEVER REFER TO THE RULE BOOK DURING A GAME!

 Q: A manager wants to protest a game I am umpiring.
 What do I do?

 A: Protests are rare, but they can occur and may be legal.
-Protests may be based on rule interpretations (Rule 4.19).
-Protests cannot be based on judgment calls.
+Protests must be based on rule interpretation, not a judgement call.
+(Rule 4.19).
 The manager must announce a protest before any succeeding play (e.g., before the next pitch or pick-off attempt, etc.).
 The manager notifies the umpire that the game is being played under protest and informs the umpire of the basis for the protest.
-At that point, all umpires confer and decide whether the rule interpretation was correct.
+At that point, all umpires confer and may use the rule book to decide whether the rule interpretation was correct.
 If the rule interpretation was incorrect, change the decision.
 If the rule interpretation was correct (or was a matter of judgment which cannot be protested, or the protest is untimely) inform the manager that the decision stands.
 Have the official (visitors) scorekeeper record the exact game situation at the time of the protest in the scorebook.
 Have the protesting manager state the basis for the protest in his own words and have those words written in the scorebook.
 The game then continues to its’ conclusion.
-The umpires must “immediately” notify the Chief Umpire and submit a GAME REPORT.
+The umpires must notify the Chief Umpire and submit a GAME REPORT immediately after the game.